MEET THE TEAM

 Stephen D'antonio

 Stephen has worked in the addiction and recovery field since 2017 and has been in personal recovery since 2015.
-As program coordinator, Stephen draws on his professional and personal experience to create a roadmap for sustained and fulfilling recovery for all of Release’s clients.
+As Director of Residential Care, Stephen draws on his professional and personal experience to create a roadmap for sustained and fulfilling recovery for all of Release’s clients.
 Highly skilled in problem solving for clients and their families, Stephen is an expert at working with young people in recovery, navigating college in sobriety, and helping all clients acclimate into Release Recovery’s community.

 • Smiling person with long brown hair wearing a black top against a white background.